kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 {% endprism %}

-Cross-browser coding for android: as close to hell on earth as I;ve ever gotten.
+Cross-browser coding for android: as close to hell on earth as I've ever gotten.